nalsi/Info813/Report_1.md

 Last but not least, **multi-collinearity** was tested using *variance inflation factors* as below.
-The results for any of the three independent variables are under 4, which is the rule of thumb, meaning that the multi-collinearity assumption is met.
+The results for any of the three independent variables are under 4, which is the rule of thumb, meaning that the none-multi-collinearity assumption is met.

     ##   p_days   er_vis   cl_vis
     ## 1.389103 1.762564 1.616556

-Despite of the issues in normality assumption, the summary of our original model is presented below:
+Despite of the possible issue in normality assumption, the summary of our original model is presented below:

     ##
     ## Call: